elk-zone/elk/CONTRIBUTING.md

 Refer also to https://github.com/antfu/contribute.

+For guidelines on contributing to the documentation, refer to the README at https://github.com/elk-zone/elk/tree/main/docs.

 ### Online

 You can use [StackBlitz Codeflow](https://stackblitz.com/codeflow) to fix bugs or implement features.
 You'll also see a Codeflow button on PRs to review them without a local setup.
 Once the elk repo has been cloned in Codeflow, the dev server will start automatically and print the URL to open the App.
 You should receive a prompt in the bottom-right suggesting to open it in the Editor or in another Tab.
 To learn more, check out the [Codeflow docs](https://developer.stackblitz.com/codeflow/what-is-codeflow).